Reviewed: 8/18/2011, 3/19/2015

 - After discussion with the Director, an individual or group seeking further action will have its “Statement of Concern about Library Resources” form considered by the Board of Trustees at a regular meeting.
 Please note: the Board Meeting will be conducted in open session, as required by Iowa law, and the Statement of Concern Form will be made public.

 - At the meeting, the individual or group may present their comments following the procedures outlined in the Ames Public Library “Public Participation” policy.
-The Director will present a response.
+The Director may present a response.

-- The Board of Trustees will make a final ruling on the concern and send a written response to the individual or group.
+- The Board of Trustees will make a final ruling on the concern and may respond to the individual or group.

 This policy has been developed in concert with the American Library Association’s Library Bill of Rights and its interpretations, as well as The Freedom to Read Statement, Freedom to View Statement, and ALA resources on Intellectual Freedom and Challenged Resources.